fanoframework/fanoframework.github.io/scaffolding-with-fano-cli/creating-project/index.md

 ```

 ## Use libcurl in application
 If you want to use curl-based HTTP client such as [`THttpGet` class](https://github.com/fanoframework/fano/blob/master/src/Libs/HttpClient/Implementations/Curl/HttpGetImpl.pas), use `--with-curl` parameter.
-It adds conditional define `-dLIBCURL` in `build.cfg` file which causing libcurl library linked with application.
+It adds conditional define `-dLIBCURL` in `defines.cfg` file which causing libcurl library linked with application.

 ```
 $ fanocli --project-scgi=hello --with-curl